 - When we start going in circles, or one of us is too upset, either of us has permission to take a break.
 One lets the other know that it isn’t working, and we say something like, “We matter too much for me to keep going and say something that I’m going to regret later.
 I need space.”
 It helps when the one left behind knows that the one taking a break is not rejecting or abandoning…just protecting the relationship.

 - When one of us takes a break, we resume after a break and finish talking it through–an hour later, or after the kids go to bed, or the next day.
 That sometimes means falling asleep with things left unsettled if one or both of us is too tired to be productive in the conversation.
 In that case, it means remembering that we are OK even when we are not OK.
-Sort of like remembering in the middle of a flu that even tho it feels like you’re gonna die, you will get better.
+Sort of like remembering in the middle of a flu that even though it feels like you’re gonna die, you will get better.
+That’s important to hold onto.

-- This isn’t our first rodeo.
+- This is not our first rodeo.
 We know the other’s hot buttons.
 We know where each other is most vulnerable, and where the most tender spots are–and are careful to not only not exploit them, but take extra care.
 E.g. Husband knows that trust is legitimately fragile for me because of a previous relationship…he doesn’t overreact when I’m upset around a trust issue, and he’s careful to reassure me.
+I know that if I mention certain things to him in an argument, it’s nothing but a low blow.
+He will never deserve that.

 Underneath it all, simply is this: I trust that Husband is for my good, not my harm.
 When he says or does something that feels hurtful, I work to remember the big picture.
 And he words to trust that I ultimately have his back, and I am for his good.